Unidata/python-workshop/setup.md

 ## Before the workshop

 If you do not have one already obtain [sign up for a github account](https://github.com/join).
-Please remember your login and password when workshop attending.
+Please remember your login and password when attending workshop.

 **Desktop computers will be provided for workshop attendees.
 However, if you plan on working on your own laptop please download and install:**